-This recipe is gluten-free, dairy-free, and takes less 30 minutes to be ready.
+This recipe is gluten-free, dairy-free, and takes less than 30 minutes to be ready.

 If you’ve been reading my blog for a while, you’d know how much I love my Instant Pot!
 I use it to make all kinds of dinners from restaurant-quality dishes such as chicken parmesan and Tuscan chicken, and hibachi restaurant meals such as hibachi steak, chicken, shrimp, and even fried rice, to easy comforting dinners such as butter chicken, creamy mushroom chicken, and creamy salsa chicken.